 laboratories' for testing out and demonstrating integrated management of land, water and biodiversity.

 Collectively, biosphere reserves form a world network: the World Network of

 Biosphere Reserves (WNBR).
 Within this network, exchanges of information, experience and personnel are facilitated.
 There are over 500 biosphere reserves in over 100 countries.
 This documentary is about some of them.

 Credits: Haroldo Castro, director.
-UNESCO, publisher ; Conservation International, publisher.
-Bank of America, producer.
+UNESCO, producer ; Conservation International, producer.
+Bank of America, co-producer.